What can be done with optical technology for the realization of a sustainable global environment?

 Near-infrared spectroscopy

-It is the most common method for plastic sorting.
+This is the most common method for plastic sorting.

 Mid-infrared and terahertz spectroscopy

 Black plastics such as ASR (Automobile Shredder Residue) absorb near-infrared light.
-Therefore, spectroscopic analysis using longer wavelengths of mid-infrared light (3 μm ~ 5 μm) and THz light (30 μm ~ 3mm) is used.
+Therefore, spectroscopic analysis using longer wavelengths of mid-infrared light (3 μm ~ 5 μm) and THz light (30 μm ~ 3mm) are used.

 Related products